The Dream of a Lifetime

 "The Dream of a Lifetime" is a 2002 Donald Duck comic by Don Rosa.
 The story was first published in the Danish Anders And & Co. #2002-49; the first American publication was in Uncle Scrooge #329, in May 2004.

-It appeared in the May 2004 issue of the Scrooge McDuck comic book (Uncle Scrooge #329).

 It is famous for sharing many similarities with the blockbuster Christopher Nolan film Inception, which was released eight years later in 2010.

+In February 2023 The Walt Disney Company banned this story from all future reprints, because it utilizes the Carl Barks-created character Bombie the Zombie, who is now considered culturally insensitive.

 Plot

 While Scrooge McDuck is having a dream, the Beagle Boys invade his dream, via a device stolen from Gyro Gearloose, in order to steal the combination to his money bin.
 Since it is extremely difficult for a dreamer to stop themselves from correctly answering questions posed to them in dreams (according to the in-story dream science), Donald Duck must enter his uncle Scrooge's dream to prevent Uncle Scrooge from blabbing the combination to the Beagle Boys.